kontent-ai/delivery-sdk-net/docs/customization-and-extensibility/strongly-typed-models.md

 - type safety during compile-time
 - convenience of usage by a developer (`@Article.ArticleTitle` vs. `@Article.GetString("article_title")`)
 - support of type-dependent functionalities (such as [display templates](http://www.growingwiththeweb.com/2012/12/aspnet-mvc-display-and-editor-templates.html) in MVC)

+> 💡 If you want to retrieve content items non-bound to the strongly typed models, you can try [universal item retrieval](../retrieving-data/universal-item-retrieval.md).

 ## Defining a model